Haotian-Zhang/starter-hugo-academic/content/authors/admin/_index.md

 ---
 “Be Boundless.”

-Haotian (Carl) Zhang is now a Ph.D candidate of Department of Electrical and Computer Engineering at the University of Washington.
+Haotian (Carl) Zhang is now a 4th-year Ph.D candidate of Department of Electrical and Computer Engineering at the University of Washington.
 His research interests basically include Computer Vision and Deep Learning.
-He’s now a member of Infomation Processing Lab, supervised by Prof. Jenq-Neng Hwang.
-He received his BS.c degree in Electrical Engineering at Shanghai Jiao Tong University in 2017, supervised by Prof. Jun-Fa Mao.
+He’s now a member of Infomation Processing Lab [IPL](https://ipl-uw.github.io/), supervised by Prof. [Jenq-Neng Hwang](https://people.ece.uw.edu/hwang/).
+Before that, he received his BS.c degree in Electrical Engineering at Shanghai Jiao Tong University in 2017, supervised by Prof. Jun-Fa Mao.

 Haotian believes that living an interesting life is done by doing interesting things, and that’s what he hopes to do.